 By providing your personal information voluntarily you agree to receive updates from the ACT and its elected representative.
 You can opt out of regular updates from us by either unsubscribing on the content you receive digitally or by phoning 09 523 0470 or emailing firstname.lastname@example.org.

-We do not share or disclose your personal information except described within this policy or disclosed on our website unless outlined below:
+We do not share or disclose your Personal Information except as described within this policy or disclosed on our website unless outlined below:

 - to comply with the Electoral Act or other relevant law, legal processes, lawful requests, claims or legal authorities;